josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 The <code>.icon.icon-link</code> class is a <a href="https://fontawesome.com/">Font Awesome</a> convention, so it doesn't mean or do anything in our project by default.
 </SideNote>

-How you choose to handle this is personal preference, but I personally added this block of Sass to my global styles:
+How you choose to handle this is personal preference, but this block of Sass should basically do the trick:

 ```scss
 :where(h2, h3, h4, h5, h6) {